nwrenger/gluer/README.md

 ### Step 3: Generate API

 Generate the API file using the `api!` macro.
-This macro generates the TypeScript file at compile time.
+This macro generates the TypeScript file at compile time and needs to be at the end of all macros due to the nature of rusts macro parsing.

 ```rust
 use gluer::api;